DmitriyYukhanov/gen-ai-pc-automation-learn/README.md

-# Generative AI PC Automation examples
+# Generative AI PC Automation example
-A few examples of how to automate pc with generative ai.
+A simple example of how to automate pc with generative ai.

 ## PyAutoGUI_generator.py
 This script uses OpenAI's GPT-4o model to generate PyAutoGUI code based on user prompts.